Our Board

 Crystal Logan has been involved with the Foundation from a young age, attending meetings and site visits with her grandfather David.
 This experience urged her to push her thinking beyond the status quo and not take no for an answer – qualities that she considers essential in grantee partners as well.

-Crystal has been serving as a Board Director and a Program Officer at the Foundation since 2018.
-Now in the leadership role of Chief Strategy Officer, she continues in those capacities and oversees the journalism portfolio, in addition to working with program officers on applications and strategy, meeting with grantees, human resources, communications, and improvement of internal operations and infrastructure.
+Crystal is Co-Executive Director of the Foundation.
+She has also been serving as a Board Director and a Program Officer since 2018.
+She oversees the journalism portfolio, works with program officers on applications and strategy, meets with grantees, as well as handles human resources, communications, and improvement of internal operations and infrastructure.

 In the journalism program area, she focuses on investigative journalism, creative strategies to reach new audiences, symposia/ training and three key geographical areas – US, Europe and Latin America.